10 Common IT Interview Questions and How to Answer Them

 [Featured image] An IT support specialist candidate is interviewed in a panel setting.

-Preparation is a key part of doing well throughout a job interview process.
+Preparation is a key part of doing well throughout the job interview process.
 But it’s hard to prepare when you don’t have an idea of what questions to anticipate.
 Here’s a guide to help you prepare for some common interview questions you might encounter, and how to prepare for those questions you can’t anticipate.

 IT interview questions: Technical and behavioral